 ABAC RECOMMENDATION WHAT APEC HAS ALREADY DONE WHAT APEC PLANS TO DO

 services exporting, training to business

 associations and trade promotion agencies on

 how to assist SME service exporters, regional

-networking of associations in support of SME

-service exporters, and training of government
+networking of associations in support of SME service exporters, and training of government

 services trade negotiators to link export

 capacity in negotiating strategies.

 Build regional best practice networks to support

-SME services trade by establishing a network of SME services exporting focal points/champions
+SME services trade by establishing a network of

+SME services exporting focal points/champions

 in each of the APEC economies, with the

 responsibility of reporting each year to the

 APEC SME Ministerial.

 Give priority in both the WTO and APEC to

 addressing barriers to SME services exporting.

-C. Human Capacity Building in Developme ent of an APEC Business Schools Network
+C. Human Capacity Building in Developme nt of an APEC Business Schools Network

 Encourage more economies to nominate one or The HRDWG will host an APEC Business

 more business schools to be founding members Schools Network (ABSN) kick-off meeting, to

 of ABSN. bring together interested business schools and

 other parties from APEC economies.

 Enhancing the Effectiveness of APEC

 A. Formal Feedback Mechanism

 Designate relevant APEC fora to evaluate

 ABAC recommendations.

-Provide ABAC the list of APEC fora responsible
+Provide ABAC the list of APEC for responsible

 for implementing ABAC recommendations by

 the end of the Informal Senior Officials'

 Meeting, usually held in December of each

 year.

 Provide a written response on the evaluation of

 ABAC recommendations by the second ABAC

 meeting of each year.
 Where an ABAC

 recommendation cannot be implemented, an

 explanation should be made available to ABAC.

+explanation officials so made available to ADAO.

 ABAC RECOMMENDATION WHAT APEC HAS ALREADY DONE WHAT APEC PLANS TO DO Stress the importance of ABAC recommendations in each member economy.
+SOM and AMM are expected to endorse revised rules on APEC Non-Member Participation.
+Notably, the proposed revision establishes a status for ABAC in APEC meetings, acknowledging the valuable coordination that has developed between APEC and ABAC, and facilitating future collaboration.
 B. APEC Non-Binding Investment Principles Amend or clarify the wordings of the NBIP particularly in the areas of: (i) transparency; (ii) non-discrimination between source economies; (iii) national treatment; (iv) performance requirements; (v) repatriation and convertibility; (vi) entry and sojourn of personnel; (vii) avoidance of double taxation; and (viii) removal of barriers to capital exports.
 Add a new principle concerning intellectual property rights.
+The APEC Investment Experts Group had a fruitful discussion with ABAC representatives on ABAC's recommendations on NBIP.
+Members will discuss ABAC's recommendations further intersessionally and at the next IEG meeting in February 2006.
 Provide the following definition of "investment" in order to clarify the Principles: "For the purpose of these Principles, the term "Investment" means assets directly or indirectly owned or controlled by investors, and includes direct investment, rights conferred under contracts, and intellectual property rights.
 It shall exclude short-term financial transactions for speculative purposes.
-Direct investment shall comprise
+Direct investment shall comprise investment undertaken by foreign investors